chrismcgale/IoT-maintenance/README.md

 The ith line of the "RUL" data represents the number of cycles remaining for the test device with id i.
 We'll have to join these tables when the time comes.

 ## Selected features ##
+I'll be using all given features except the id and cycle# as input variables for my models.

 ## Aggregate features ##
+To see a degredation in sensor data over time, I'll be aggregating sensor values into a weighted average over the past 5 cycles.
+Hopefully this will allow my model to forecast an imprending breakdown.

 ## Labels ##
+I'll be using 2 types of labels 1.
+Number of cycles remaining and 2.
+Whether the number of cycles remaining is below some threshold.

 ## Models ##
+For the number of cycles remaing I'll be using a random forest regression.
+For whether or not the machine is below some threshold I'll be using a logistic regression.

 # Results #